chocoteam/pychoco/README.md

 ## Getting help or contribute

-If you have any questions about using the library, suggestions for improvements, or if you detect a bug, please [open an issue](https://github.com/chocoteam/pychoco/issues/new/choose).
+We do our best to maintain pychoco and keep it up-to-date with choco-solver.
+However, if you see missing features, if you have any questions about using the library, suggestions for improvements, or if you detect a bug, please [open an issue](https://github.com/chocoteam/pychoco/issues/new/choose).